Lamb, Jackson shine in spirited Rams-Cowboys joint practice

 OXNARD, Calif.
-(AP) — CeeDee Lamb looks as if he’ll be terrorizing the NFC East for many years to come, filling the role DeSean Jackson held in seasons past.
+(AP) — CeeDee Lamb looks as if he’ll be frustrating the NFC East for many years to come, filling the role DeSean Jackson held in seasons past.

 Although they were working on opposite fields, the two wide receivers for the Dallas Cowboys and Los Angeles Rams made some of the standout plays during a frisky joint practice Saturday.